Marcell Jacobs

-Biography

 Early life

 Jacobs is the son of Viviana Masini, an Italian woman, and Lamont Marcell Jacobs Sr., an African American serviceman.
 His parents met when his father was a United States Army soldier serving at Caserma Ederle in Vicenza, Italy.
 His father was 18 and his mother was 16 at the time.

 His parents married and relocated to Fort Bliss in El Paso, Texas.
 Three years later, Jacobs was born.
 When he was three weeks old, his father was transferred to South Korea, and Jacobs moved to Desenzano del Garda, in Lombardy, Italy, with his mother.
 His parents split when he was six months old.

 He started out playing basketball and football, where his football coach, Adriano Bertazzi, took notice of his speed and suggested that Jacobs try sprinting.

 When Jacobs was ten, he began competing in athletics.
 He preferred sprinting until he discovered the long jump in 2011.

 Personal life

 Jacobs lives in Rome with his wife, Nicole Daza, and their two children.
 Jacobs has another son, born from a previous relationship when Jacobs was nineteen.

-Although Jacobs was born in the United States, he strictly identifies as being Italian.
+Although Jacobs was born in the United States, he identifies as Italian.

 Jacobs had been estranged from his father since he was an infant; however, in 2020, he reestablished a relationship with him at the suggestion of his mental coach.
-He cited that reconciling with his father gave him the motivation and peace of mind he needed to focus on winning in the Olympics.
+He said that reconciling with his father gave him the motivation and peace of mind he needed to focus on winning in the Olympics.